clj-commons/pretty/docs/exceptions.rst

 This is greatly improved in Clojure 1.10 over prior Clojure releases, but still quite minimal.

-On a good day, the exception messages will include all the details you need to resolve the problem ... even though Clojure encourages you to use the ``ex-info`` to create an exception, which puts important data into properties of the exception, which are not normally printed.
+On a good day, the exception messages will include all the details you need to resolve the problem, which is strangely at odds with Clojure's ``ex-info`` function; ``ex-info` encourages you to put useful information into the `ex-data` of the exception, yet Clojure doesn't print out this data.
+``write-exceptions`` by contrast, does output the ``ex-data``.

 Meanwhile, you will have to mentally scan and parse the above text explosion, to parse out file names and line numbers.